pyrobale/pyrobale/README.md

 Represents a chat conversation with methods for sending messages and managing chat settings.

 ### Keyboards
-- `MenuKeyboardMarkup`: For creating custom keyboards
+- `MenuKeyboardMarkup`: For creating text keyboards
 - `InlineKeyboardMarkup`: For creating inline keyboards

 ### Database